Hot foods taste great! They add to our enjoyment and some spices have considerable health benefits ... but ...

 Every food has an energetic as well as a nutritional value.

-The Western medical approach to food is nutritional, calculating the percentage of a food that is protein, carbohydrate, oil etc, and the specific ingredients such as vitamins and minerals.
+The Western medical approach to food is nutritional, so it calculates the percentage of a food that is protein, carbohydrate, oil etc, and the specific ingredients such as vitamins and minerals

 Chinese medicine lacked the means for this kind of investigation, so they watched, for hundreds of years, what effect foods had on people.

-Their approach to food is sophisticated.
+Their approach to food is sophisticated, and based round the theory of Chinese medicine.
 Read more under Nutrition.

-When people mostly produced symptoms of Heat, they classified the foods that produced this as being heating.
-That's what's on this page.
+When people mostly produced symptoms of Heat, they classified the foods that produced this as being heating – hot or ‘heating’ foods!
+That’s what’s on this page.

 Foods have not just cold or hot values.
 There are many other classifications for food, including whether it is moistening or drying and into which acupuncture meridian a food is said to 'enter'.